 - Networking – enables NGOs access to workshops, conferences, information and other networks working together toward common sustainable development goals.
 The SDN provides relevant workshops, training and mentoring programmes to assist in meeting these capacity needs.

-- Education and training - in South Africa, this programme provides accredited NQF levels 1-5 training in health, business development, fundraising and resource mobilisation, and more (see our Resources section).
+- Education and training - in South Africa, this programme provides training in financial management, social enterprise development, fundraising and resource mobilisation, PR, media and marketing, creative facilitation methodologies, sustainable service delivery and more, for non-profit organisations and government (see our Resources section).

 To empower NGOs, government and the private sector through research, education, training and through encouraging networks and partnerships that will promote sustainable solutions.